Skip to main content

 For each of our degree courses, you apply online through the Universities and Colleges Admissions Service (UCAS).
 For part-time study options, and our art and design foundation course, you'll need to apply directly to the University.

-Student life feels a little different this year, but we've been working hard to ensure our students receive the excellent education and fulfilling student experience that Kingston University is proud to provide.
+Student life may feel a little different at the present time, but we've been working hard to ensure our students receive the excellent education and fulfilling student experience that Kingston University is proud to provide.

 Currently, teaching is taking place both on campus and online so we can continue to keep everyone as safe as possible.
 We'll continue to keep you updated on our plans closer to your start date.
 In the meantime, all the latest information on how courses are going to be taught can be found on the course pages on our website.

-We understand that this is a very stressful time for applicants, we are monitoring the situation and reviewing our admissions processes and requirements in the light of the cancellation of exams.
+We understand that this may be a very stressful time for applicants and we are monitoring the situation and reviewing our admissions processes and requirements in the light of the cancellation of exams.
 We are working hard to ensure applicants will not be disadvantaged by the current global crisis.
 Please contact us to discuss your case.

 We are committed to supporting you to pursue your study plan.
 We are continuing to monitor the developing situation and the re–opening of schools, colleges and universities in different countries.
 We have a robust admission system, in cases where appropriate, we may be able to exercise some flexibility in confirming you meeting the conditions of your offers.
 Please contact us to discuss your situation.

-We are planning to welcome new students starting in September however if you still wish to withdraw, please put a request in writing quoting your KU ID number to: email@example.com.
+We are planning to welcome new students starting in January, March or September.
+However if you still wish to withdraw, please put a request in writing quoting your KU ID number to: firstname.lastname@example.org.

 Please check the vfsglobal website for up to date information about which UK visa application centres are open.